Considering a ski season? We’ve got a few tips and tricks up our sleeves…

 We have made a small pros / cons list for your enjoyment – because we have realised there are a lot of things you need to think about before starting your ski season!

-So, if your case if filled with a million pairs of underwear and ski socks, then your more than ready!
+- So, if your case is filled with a million pairs of underwear and ski socks, then you’re more than ready!

 All in all, working a ski season isn’t at all like the film ‘Chalet Girl’ … unless you’re secretly a good chef and professional ski jumper, but when its good its good, so appreciate every minute, that’s why you are here!
 When the sun shines, lift your chin towards it.
 When the snow falls, tuck your chin into your collar and ride through it.
 When you find yourself at the top of a peak and the view opens up momentarily, just for you, stop and look at it.
 Nothing lasts forever.